inaka/Jayme/README.md

   - In cooperation with protocol orientation, they make the library very customizable.
 - **Error Handling**
   - Jayme comes with a default list of **discrete** errors (`enum JaymeError`).
-  - In order to help the view controller layer differentiate meaningful UI flows, some particular scenarios that are usually treated as `success` cases are encapsulated as errors in `JaymeError`, for instance: a response with any `5xx` status code.
+  - In order to help the view controller layer differentiate meaningful UI flows, some particular scenarios, that are usually treated as `success` cases, are actually encapsulated as errors in `JaymeError`, for instance: a response with any `5xx` status code.
   - If you need different error definitions, the library allows you to use your own error types, with the aid of associated types.
 - **Futures / Results**
   - From experience, we've found out that the [Future Pattern](https://realm.io/news/swift-summit-javier-soto-futures/) is a very convenient way for writing asynchronous code.
 In consequence, we decided to develop Jayme around that pattern.